-The wattle and thorn bush infestation can only be controlled by removal and this has been an onerous task for the staff of Allan Pike and Brandon Handley.
+The wattle and thorn bush infestation can only be controlled by removal and this has been an onerous task for the staff of Alan Pike and Brandon Handley.
 They have cleared huge swathes of bush from the perimeter fencing and the Common as

 evidenced by the photo above.